 You can buy this Challenger Bank UX/UI Design concept at Fintech UI marketplace.

 UXDA team of financial UX experts and UI designers created this FinTech UX design concept of a mobile-only challenger bank to demonstrate how future of banking customer experience might look.
-This banking design case study is second in a series of UX design concepts that shares the future of the banking industry via UXDA visualization.
+This digital banking design case study is second in a series of UX design concepts that shares the future of the banking industry via UXDA visualization.
 You can find previous UX concepts of future digital banking here.

 So, if we are talking about digital banking disruption in the near future, how will it work?
 I believe, challenger banks, as a delightful banking customer experience providers, will be based on 10 emerging digital banking trends that you may already know: